 - Demonstrate that they can effectively use basic fire fighting equipment, and practise self-rescue techniques in low visibility situations to include smoke-filled areas.

 For more information on the OPITO unit outcomes, please click here.

 Medical and Health Standards

 A current offshore or industry equivalent medical is required for this course.
-Please refer to the ERGT Medical Form for accepted medicals and requirements.
+Please refer to the ERGT Huet Medical Form located under the Trainee Resources page for accepted medicals and requirements.

 There is an increased risk of decompression sickness if you fly at altitude after breathing compressed air underwater.
 As per the Divers Alert Network (DAN) published Revised Flying After Diving Guidelines for Recreational Diving – May 2002, a minimum pre-flight surface interval of 12 hours is recommended.
 Trainees should take this into consideration when arranging for travel after course completion and refer to their company Health and Safety department for further advice.